honeytoast/PythonProgramming/README.txt

-This repository contains several projects that I completed for my Python programming course.
+This repository contains several projects that I wrote for my Python programming course.
 The projects are all written for Python3.
 All projects were completed during the Spring 2014 school semester.
 Each project has its own directory and comes